 Only the Ethics Commission has the authority to investigate and resolve alleged violations of the Ethics Act.
 Anyone may file a verified written complaint with the Commission.
 The Commission must accept all sworn complaints it receives.
 No particular form or format is required, but a complaint must be in writing and must be verified by oath or affirmation.
 (Click here for FORMS

-The Commission may also initiate complaints when it receives credible evidence of a material violation.
-Whether a citizen files complaint or the Commission initiates a complaint, the Commission only investigates complaints which, according to the Commission’s three-member Probable Cause Review Board, allege a material violation of the Ethics Act.
+The Commission may also initiate complaints when it receives credible evidence of a material violation of the Ethics Act.
+Whether a citizen files a complaint or the Commission initiates a complaint, the Commission only investigates complaints which, according to the Commission’s three-member Probable Cause Review Board, allege a material violation of the Ethics Act.

 The Commission has authority to subpoena evidence and testimony although no person alleged to have violated the Act is required to give testimony.
-Giving false or misleading information to the Commission or procuring or inducing another to provide false information to the Commission also violates the Act.
+Giving false or misleading information to the Commission or procuring or inducing another to provide false information to the Commission is a violation of the Ethics Act.

-Persons found guilty of a material violation of the Act may be publicly reprimanded and fined up to five thousand dollars per violation.
-In appropriate circumstances, the Commission may order restitution or recommend that the person be removed from office or that his or her employment be terminated.
-The Commission may also order a respondent to repay the Commission its investigative costs, and/or order a respondent to make restitution.
+Persons found guilty of a material violation of the Act may be publicly reprimanded and fined up to $5,000 per violation.
+The Commission may order restitution or recommend that the person be removed from office or that his or her employment be terminated.
+The Commission may also order a respondent to repay the Commission its investigative costs.

 Additional information and forms: